iqbal-ahsan/IoT-based-weather-monitoring-system-using-esp32/README.md

 # IoT-based-weather-monitoring-system-using-esp32
-esp32 based flood monitoring system with iot
+ESP32 based flood monitoring system with Thingspeak IoT

 This was my first university project.
-I tried to explore new things and gives me peace.
+I tried to explore new things and it gaves me peace.